Fishing in Maine

 Sebago Lake

 As a coastal state that also hosts 7,000 lakes and ponds, Maine offers plentiful fishing opportunities.
 Wherever you go in the state, bass and trout tend to be the dominant species.
-The winter months open up opportunities for ice fishing in Maine.
+The winter months mean opportunities for ice fishing in Maine.
 Pike are particularly abundant closer to the middle of the state.
 Saltwater fishing is popular, too, both in the form of shore fishing and boat fishing.
 Good fishing spots for bluefish, mackerel, and bass are available in shallower waters.
 You can venture into deeper waters in search of bluefin tuna and sharks.

 Camping and Fishing in Maine